Community Maker Spaces

 Libraries have always:

-provided information and resources in traditional and new media
+Provided information and guidance in traditional and new media

-Howe Community Makerspace at Hanover High now open!
+Howe Community Makerspace at Hanover High School; a new partnership

 Studio H @ Howe!

-View workshops and tool trainings on our calendar and visit the Studio H page.
+View workshops and tool trainings for adults and tweens on the calendar.

 For more information about programs, volunteering, or donating materials or equipment, contact Rachel Donegan at email@example.com or (603) 640-3264.